East St. Louis church ordains women as clergy for first time in its long history

 “I hope it helps some other women to say ‘Hey, I can reach out and do some things or accept my calling,’” Phillips-Harris said.
 “Maybe it’s not even related to ministry.
 Maybe it’s something else that they’ve been fighting as a woman to do.”

 Elder Trena McGuire discovered her passion for ministry at a young age.
-She was raised with a single mom at the Orr-Weathers Apartments in East St Louis during the 1970s when she became intrigued by her friend’s mom.
+She was raised at the Orr-Weathers Apartments in East St Louis during the 1970s when she became intrigued by her friend’s mom.

 “I would see her going to church,” McGuire said.
 “One day, I saw like a peace around her.
 I didn’t understand it, but I wanted what she had, and I knocked on her door.
 She asked me how I was doing, and I asked her if I could talk to her.
 I told her that I wanted what you have.
 She said it was God, and I wanted to get to know him.”